Avi Issacharoff

-Early life
+Early life and education

-Issacharoff was born in Jerusalem, Israel, to a household of Bukharan-Jewish descent, to a seventh-generation Israeli family.
+Issacharoff was born in Jerusalem to a seventh generation Bukharian Jewish family.
 His ancestors were among the first inhabitants of Jerusalem's Bukharim Quarter.
 He grew up in the Givat Shaul neighborhood of Jerusalem and attended a Kurdish-Jewish synagogue, where he also picked up Arabic.
 He went on to become fluent in the language.
+He studied at Hebrew University High School.

 During his military service in the Israel Defense Forces, he served in the Duvdevan Unit, having been placed there due to his knowledge of Arabic.

 He is a graduate of Ben-Gurion University of the Negev and holds an M.A. in Middle Eastern Studies and Literature from Tel Aviv University.
 He has a daughter, and is in a relationship with his partner Merav.